moezir/test_git/README.md

 # Example Git
-This is test git project
+This is test git project.